ktorio/ktor-documentation/topics/autoheadresponse.md

 </microformat>

-The `AutoHeadResponse` feature provides us with the ability to automatically respond to `HEAD` request for every route that has a `GET` defined.
+The `AutoHeadResponse` plugin provides us with the ability to automatically respond to `HEAD` request for every route that has a `GET` defined.

 ## Usage
-In order to take advantage of this functionality, we need to install the `AutoHeadResponse` feature in our application
+In order to take advantage of this functionality, we need to install the `AutoHeadResponse` plugin in our application

 ```kotlin